kenatiod/MUT/Understanding Machine Understanding.md

 Xu, W. (2019).
 Toward human-centered AI: A perspective from human-computer interaction.
 Interactions, 26(4), 42-46.

 ________

 ## Appendix A8 -- Ethical Considerations in Machine Understanding

 As artificial intelligence systems become increasingly sophisticated in their ability to understand and interact with the world, a host of ethical considerations emerge.
-This appendix explores the key ethical challenges and implications associated with advanced machine understanding, building upon the technical and philosophical discussions presented earlier in the book.
+This appendix explores the ethical challenges and implications associated with advanced machine understanding, building upon the technical and philosophical discussions presented earlier in the book.

 At the heart of many ethical challenges in AI lies Hume's famous "is-ought problem."
 Hume observed that there is no logical way to derive prescriptive "ought" statements solely from descriptive "is" statements.
 This presents a profound challenge for AI alignment efforts, as it suggests that no amount of factual knowledge or understanding can, on its own, produce ethical behavior or motivations in an AI system.
 The implications of this for machine understanding are significant: